vockes/DayZ_Private_Controlcenter/README.md

    to write into the global server chat when BattlEye is enabled.

  - Control:
    "Manage admin" allows you to create new users to login into this tool.
+But most important:
-But a lot more interesting is "Configuration", where you can start and stop your private DayZ server!
+   "Configuration", where you can start and stop your private DayZ server!

  - Entitys: